 Everyone knows good bodywork feels good, but what causes those feel-good feelings, and how can we further elevate our client’s happiness hormones?
 To begin, we must understand the neurochemicals associated with bliss.
 According to Christopher Bergland, author of The Athlete’s Way, the human body is blessed with the ability to produce its own happiness hormones — and there are steps we can take to help trigger their release.

 “Life in the human body is designed to be a blissful experience.
 Our evolutionary biology insures that everything necessary for our survival makes us feel good.
 All animals seek pleasure and avoid pain,” Bergland states.
 “Therefore, our brain has a wellspring of self-produced neurochemicals that turn the pursuits and struggles of life into pleasure and make us feel happy.”

-However, one of the side effects of living in a digitally driven world is that our biology is often short-circuited, causing us to be increasingly removed from our innate physicality.
+One of the side effects of living in a digitally-driven world in times of stress is that our biology is often short-circuited, causing us to be increasingly removed from our innate physicality.
 As the balance of neurochemicals that have evolved for millennia become disrupted by today’s modern lives, our clients become more prone to depression, anxiety, and pain.